JunoLab/JunoDocs.jl/docs/src/man/juno_frontend.md

 ## Enhanced Display

-Print `info` to the console in a nicer way:
+Juno.jl includes features which allow package developers to created enhanced displays in Juno.
+For example, we can print `info` to the console in a nicer way:

 ```julia
 info("foo")